MediaWind/react_kiosk_engine/docs/keyboardConfig.md

 #### Board

 This optional property is where you can customize the style of the board.
-You can change its background color, its position, width, height, anything.

 Use the `board` property and add your own CSS properties that will override the default ones.

 #### Rows

-This optional `rows` property is an array of object that target the row you want to customize.
+This optional `rows` property is an array of objects that target the row you want to customize.

 - `index`: Specify the targeted row's index.
 It can either be `"all"` to target all rows at once, or a `0 to (rows number - 1)` number following the same convention as in the `actionsOverride` property.
 - `style`: Optional.
 Specify the CSS properties of your row to override the default ones.
 - `keys`: Optional.
 This is where you can target the keys of a row and override its style.
 	- `index`: Specify the targeted key's index of your row.
-It can either be `"all"` to target all keys of the row at once, or a `0 to (keys in the row number - 1)` number following the same convention as in the `actionsOverride` property.
+It can either be `"all"` to target all keys of the row at once, or a `0 to (number of keys in the row - 1)` number following the same convention as in the `actionsOverride` property.
 	- `style`: Specify the CSS properties of your key to override the default ones.
 	- `valueOverride`: Optional.
 Use this if you want to replace the default value of your key.
 		- On `text` keys, this will replace the value of your key and pressing it will enter the new value.
 Note that shift and special characters don't apply here.